Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 ## Your first coroutine

+A _coroutine_ is an instance of suspendable computation.
+It is conceptually similar to a thread, in the sense that it takes a block of code to run that works concurrently with the rest of the code.
+However, a coroutine is not bound to any particular thread.
+It may suspend its execution in one thread and resume in another one.

 Coroutines can be thought of as light-weight threads, but there is a number of important differences that make their real-life usage very different from threads.